lalbornoz/PuTTie/PuTTie/README.md

    \<Ctrl\>, \<Alt\>, \<RightAlt|AltGr\>, \<RightCtrl\>, and optionally as well as additionally \<Shift\> or \<RightShift\>
    Configurable underline and/or reverse video on highlight/click, resp. behaviour
    Regular expressions may contain/match on whitespaces, etc. pp.
+   Extend/shrink URL selection for URLs spanning multiple lines prior to opening URL with mouse wheel and configurable (defaults to \<Alt\>) modifier key
 4. **Change font size with \<Ctrl\> + \<Mouse wheel\>**, similarly to the mintty[[7](#r7)] and PuTTYTray[[11](#r11)] implementations
 5. **Always on top**, similarly to the PuTTYTray[[11](#r11)] implementation
 6. **Minimise to system tray[[2](#r2)]**, similarly to[[11](#r11)]